newshadowk/NetRpc/README.md

-# Nrpc
+# NetRpc
-Nrpc is a light weight rpc engine base on **RabbitMQ** or **Grpc** targeting .NET Standard 2.0.
+NetRpc is a light weight rpc engine base on **RabbitMQ** or **Grpc** targeting .NET Standard 2.0.
 It use the simple interface to call each other, contains the load balance mode.

 ![Alt text](nrpc.png)